Wakoma/docs/docs/installation.md

 ```

 Other options, that can be overriden can be found in `roles/<service>/defaults/main.yml`.
-The most important variables are described in [configuration section](configuration.md)
+The most important variables are described in [getting started](gettingstarted.md)
 and can be found in `roles/lokal/defaults/main.yml`

 ## Services